2025 Xi'an Grand Prix: Format

 Marco Fu won his qualifying match in Leicester but withdrew from the tournament's main stage after suffering a fractured elbow.
 His withdrawal meant that the defending champion Kyren Wilson received a bye to the last 32.
-Scott Donaldson and Jamie Jones also withdrew from the main stage, as a result of which Mark Williams and Yuan Sijun also received byes to the last 32.
+Scott Donaldson and Jamie Jones also withdrew from the main stage, and their respective last-64 opponents Mark Williams and Yuan Sijun also received byes to the last 32.

 Broadcasters

 The qualifying round was broadcast in mainland China by the CBSA‑WPBSA Academy WeChat Channel, the CBSA‑WPBSA Academy Douyin, Huya Live and Migu.
 It was broadcast in the United Kingdom, Germany, Italy, and Austria by Discovery+ and in other European territories by HBO Max.
 In all other territories, it was streamed by WST Play.

-In mainland China, the main stage was broadcast by the same broadcasters as the qualifying round, with the addition of coverage on CCTV5.
+In mainland China, the main stage was broadcast by the same broadcasters as the qualifying round, with additional coverage on CCTV5.
 It was broadcast by TNT Sports and Discovery+ in the United Kingdom and Ireland.
 In mainland Europe, it was broadcast by Eurosport, with coverage by Discovery+ in Germany, Italy, and Austria and HBO Max in other European territories.
-It was broadcast by Now TV in Hong Kong, by TrueSports in Thailand, and by Sportcast in Taiwan.
-In territories where no other coverage is available, it was streamed by WST Play.
+It was broadcast by Now TV in Hong Kong, by True Sports in Thailand, and by Sportcast in Taiwan.
+In territories where no other coverage was available, it was streamed by WST Play.